Terminal Redevelopment Signals Clean Energy Revolution

 With the support of national and regional partners, we are creating a unique opportunity for low carbon focused inward investment and are confident that this initiative will help to further expand the significant offshore energy supply chain already located around the Blyth Estuary.”

-For further information on the opportunities available at the Bates Clean Energy Terminal and Port of Blyth’s capabilities in the offshore wind sector or to discuss your requirements with us, please contact Business Development Manager Andy Williamson on 07703 754 987.
+For further information on the opportunities available at the Bates Clean Energy Terminal and Port of Blyth’s capabilities in the offshore wind sector or to discuss your requirements with us, please contact Head of Commercial Alasdair Kerr on 07917 374 384.

 Download the Bates Clean Energy Terminal brochure here and watch the launch film here.